 How Much Do Building Permits Cost in the Bay Area?

-- Missing jurisdiction-specific advantages like San Jose's pre-approved ADU plans that reduce expenses
+• Missing city-specific programs like San Jose’s pre-approved ADU plans that can simplify approvals

 What's Included: Kitchen/bathroom remodels without structural changes, electrical panel upgrades, plumbing fixture replacements, HVAC installations